davidgm94/birth/stivale/STIVALE2.md

   - 64-bit data descriptor.
 Base and limit irrelevant.
 Writable.

-* The currently loaded virtual address space is still the one provided at entry by the bootloader, or a custom virtual address space is loaded which maps at least the same regions as the bootloader provided one, with the same flags.
+* The currently loaded virtual address space is still the one provided at entry by the bootloader, or a custom virtual address space is loaded which identity maps the framebuffer memory region and all the bootloader reclaimable memory regions, with read, write, and execute permissions.

-* The routine is called *by its physical address.*
+* The routine is called *by its physical address* which should be identity mapped.

 * Bootloader-reclaimable memory entries are left untouched until after the kernel is done utilising bootloader-provided facilities (this terminal being one of them).

-Notes regarding segment registers:
+Notes regarding segment registers and FPU:

 The values of the FS and GS segments are guaranteed preserved across the call.
 All other segment registers may have their "hidden" portion overwritten, but stivale2 guarantees that the "visible" portion is going to be restored to the one used at the time of call before returning.

+No registers other than the segment registers and general purpose registers are going to be used.
+Especially, this means that there is no need to save and restore FPU, SSE, or AVX state when calling the terminal write function.

-##### IA-32
+#### IA-32

 This service is not provided to IA-32 kernels.

-##### Terminal characteristics
+#### Terminal characteristics

 It is guaranteed that the terminal be able to print the 7-bit ASCII character set, that `'\n'` (`0x0a`) is the newline character that puts the cursor to the beginning of